webix-hub/docs/data/desktop/pivotchart.md

                 <li>pivot_chart/data_loading.md</li>
                 <li>pivot_chart/configuration.md</li>
                 <li>pivot_chart/localization.md</li>
-                <li>pivot_chart/api.md</li>
             </ul>
 		</td>
 		<td class='topic_description'>The guides will introduce Webix Pivot Chart to you.
-        You will learn about structure specificity, the peculiarities of initialization, data loading and configuration of the widget.
+        It discusses the structure specificity, the peculiarities of initialization, data loading, localization and configuration of the widget.
-        Here you will also find the necessary information on how it's possible to localize and customize Pivot and its elements.
         </td>
 	</tr>
 	</tbody>